Soc0111/SOC---Roadmap-Labs/Linux-logs-and-SQL/README.md

-# 🐧 Linux Terminal & Log Analysis Lab
+# 🐧 Linux Terminal & SQL Log Analysis Lab

 This repository is a reference guide and testing ground for working with the Linux terminal.
 It contains practical examples of using commands for administration, automation, and in-depth analysis of system logs.